 Whether the person has symptoms of hyperthyroidism, such as inability to tolerate heat, increased sweating, involuntary shaking movements (tremors), anxiety, increased appetite, diarrhea, palpitations, and weight loss

 The physical examination is focused on the eyes.
-Doctors examine the eyes for redness, sores, and irritation using a slit lamp (an instrument that enables a doctor to examine the eye under high magnification—see Figure: What Is a Slit Lamp?).
+Doctors examine the eyes for redness, sores, and irritation using a slit lamp What Is a Slit Lamp? (an instrument that enables a doctor to examine the eye under high magnification).
 They check whether the eyelids move as fast as the eyeball when the person looks down and check for staring.
 Slow eyelids and staring could indicate Graves disease.

 Doctors may also check for other signs that could indicate hyperthyroidism, such as increased heart rate or blood pressure, tremors, and a swollen or tender thyroid gland in the neck.

-When bulging leads to severe dry eyes, lubrication with artificial tears is needed to protect the cornea (the clear layer in front of the iris and pupil).
+When bulging leads to severe dry eyes Dry Eyes A number of other symptoms and problems can affect the eyes, including changes in the appearance of the eyes, color blindness, dry eyes, glare and halos, impaired depth perception, itchy eyes... read more , lubrication with artificial tears is needed to protect the cornea (the clear layer in front of the iris and pupil).
 Sometimes if lubrication is not sufficient, surgery to provide better coverage of the eye surface or to reduce bulging may be needed.

 Other treatments depend on the cause of bulging.
 For example, antibiotics are given for infections.
 Bulging due to Graves disease is not affected by treatment of the thyroid condition but may lessen over time.
 Corticosteroids (for example, prednisone) may help control swelling due to Graves disease or orbital pseudotumor.
 Tumors must be surgically removed.